OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 ```

-Again this is primarily for type safety and intellisense support while interacting with Browser's DOM API.
+Again this is primarily for type safety and auto-complete support while interacting with Browser's DOM API.
 Notice the global attribute.
 This is to say Fable, don't generate code for this type, it already exists in the hosting environment in this case the browser.
 And members are not mangled.
 Mangling is a mechanism in fable that would change the actual generated member name in order to support things like overloading.
 Obviously no code is generated here.